.

 They didn't come much more eccentric than Mark Gillespie.
 Best known for his 1980 debut album 'Only Human', the one-time Melbourne singer-songwriter refused to play the music industry game.
 Instead of touring behind that record or giving interviews, he travelled through Asia.
 His genre-hopping songs, meanwhile, indulged in weird arrangements and dark, philosophical lyrics.
 Before turning to music, Gillespie had written short stories and poetry, co-founded the Aussie-centric Outback Press, and done a six-year architecture degree at Melbourne Uni.

 Gillespie's first recordings appeared on a various artist's compilation called 'The Debutantes', released by the Oz label in 1977.
 The compilation featured two of his tracks, ''I'm A Kite (Won't You Be My Hurricane)'' and ''The Joke's On You''.
 Gillespie's big break was just around the corner.
-He signed to the Festival label and released the single ''Coming Back For More'' in 1979 on the Infinity imprint.
+He signed to the Festival label and released the single ''Commin' Back For More'' in 1979 on the Infinity imprint.
 It was this release and his new label that scored Mark support slots for Tom Waits, Rodriguez and Maria Muldaur on their respective national tours of Australia.
-Gillespie and his touring band, Broderick Smith (ex The Dingos), Stephen Cooney (ex Phil Manning Band), Clive Harrison (ex Avalanche), Trevor Courtney (ex Skylight), Stewart Watson, and Pat and Gay L'Nane showed the rest of the nation the heart-felt performances Melbourne fans had been enjoying for the past few years.
+Gillespie and his touring band, Broderick Smith (ex The Dingos), Stephen Cooney (ex-Phil Manning Band), Clive Harrison (ex-Avalanche), Trevor Courtney (ex-Skylight), Stewart Watson, and Pat and Gay L'Nane showed the rest of the nation the heart-felt performances Melbourne fans had been enjoying for the past few years.

-The stage was set and Mark Gillespie, now signed to EMI, went into the studio with Joe Creighton, Mark Meyer, Ross Hannaford, Rex Bullen, Lisa Bade and a swag of other guest artists (some of whom went on to enjoy national stardom) to record his debut long player 'Only Human'.
+The stage was set and Mark Gillespie went into the studio with Joe Creighton, Mark Meyer, Ross Hannaford, Rex Bullen, Lisa Bade and a swag of other guest artists (some of whom went on to enjoy national stardom) to record his debut long player 'Only Human'.
+The album was released on Glen Wheatley's WBE label through EMI.
 Four singles and countless performances to his expanding appreciative audience, Gillespie needed a break.
 He traveled throughout Asia for a year or so before heading back to record the follow-up to 'Only Human'.

 SINGLES